Javascript is not enabled.

 Enacted: 2021

 How it works: Employers with staffs of five or more that do not offer a retirement plan must participate.
-Registration for eligible businesses and organizations began in January.
-Employers with 15 or more workers have until April 30, 2024, to register for the program; the deadline is June 30 for those with 5 to 14 workers.
+After a pilot phase in 2023, registration for eligible businesses and organizations began in January, and all qualifying employers were required to sign up by June 30.
 The program is open to smaller companies and self-employed people on a voluntary basis.

 Participating employers enroll workers in a Roth IRA (an option for a traditional IRA may be added) with investments starting at 5 percent and automatically rising annually until they reach 8 percent.
-Employees can opt out or change their savings rate at any time.
+Employees will be able to opt out or change their savings rate at any time.

 Learn more: MERIT website